-In contrast, when we humans are "fearful" (worry, anxiety, stress, overwhelm), we typically feel less energy and less confidence.
+In contrast, when we humans are "fearful," worry, anxiety, stress, and overwhelm, we typically feel less energy and less confidence.
 It's because we're not feeling fear; we are feeling dufear (resisted fear).

 But we adults have automatized the resistance to fear.
 We've made fear the bad guy, not our friend to be used whenever needed.

 We've become so accustomed to our resistance to fear that we walk through life with our energy drained, never suspecting how much energy we are wasting just to keep our fear dammed up.
 Look at how much energy that two-year-old has.
 It's largely because they don't have to constantly use up their reserves of energy to hold back the fear with the dam.

 Imagine a flowing river.
 The river expresses energy, sometimes flowing more calmly, sometimes with more force.
 See the flowing river as your fear.
 Then imagine that you decided you didn't like that flowing energy, maybe it made you feel out of control.
 And other people gave you the impression that the flowing water was not beautiful and it made them uncomfortable.